zwily/typus/README.markdown

 Need a custom view on the Articles listing?

-Under `app/view/typus/articles` add the file `index.html.erb` and Typus default listing will be overrided.
+Under `app/view/admin/articles` add the file `index.html.erb` and Typus default `index.html.erb` will be replaced.

 ## Customize Interface